Independent Scotland would have to reapply to EU, NATO, officials say

 BRUSSELS Scotland would have to reapply for membership of both the European Union and NATO if Scots vote to leave the United Kingdom in a referendum this month, officials said on Monday.

-With 10 days to go to a referendum on Scottish independence, a poll published on Sunday showed for the first time this year that supporters of independence took the lead over people in Scotland who favor keeping the 307-year-old union with England.
-[ID:nL5N0R808H]
+With 10 days to go to a referendum on Scottish independence, a poll published on Sunday showed for the first time this year that supporters of independence took the lead over people in Scotland who favour keeping the 307-year-old union with England.

 The pro-independence campaigners want Scotland to remain part of the EU and NATO.